mozaalismaili/docfusion-codestacker-2026/README.md

 **Why Random Forest over other models?**

-I considered neural networks but rejected them for this challenge specifically because Level 4 penalizes slow inference and high memory usage.
-Random Forest gives a good balance of accuracy, speed, and small model size.
-With more time and data I would explore a Vision Transformer or EfficientNet for the visual forgery detection component.
+I have used XGBoost extensively in previous projects and my first instinct was to use it here.
+XGBoost is powerful, it builds trees sequentially where each tree learns from the mistakes of the previous one, which often gives better accuracy than Random Forest on tabular data.
+I also considered using ensemble approaches that try multiple models and pick the best performer automatically.

+However I made a deliberate decision not to use XGBoost for this challenge for two reasons:

+First, Level 4 explicitly measures inference speed and memory usage.
+XGBoost models tend to be larger and slightly slower than Random Forest, especially with many estimators.
+Given that the autograder benchmarks performance, I could not justify the trade-off.

+Second, our dataset is small (only 577 training samples).
+XGBoost's sequential boosting approach shines with larger datasets where it can correct many errors iteratively.
+With 577 samples, the advantage over Random Forest is marginal and not worth the performance cost.

+With more time I would run a proper comparison, train both models, measure their inference time and memory on the same hardware, and make a data-driven decision rather than an intuition-based one.
+That is the honest answer.

+I would also explore ensemble stacking: use XGBoost for text features and a lightweight CNN for image features, then combine their predictions.
+That hybrid approach could address the core weakness of my current solution — that visual forgery is hard to catch with text-only or simple image statistics.

 ---